North Elmham: History

+To the south lies Spong Hill, the home of an Anglo-Saxon cemetery, excavated in the late twentieth century, by Dr Catherine Hills.

-To the north of the village was the Norfolk County School which on closing in the 1890s was taken over for the Watts Naval School.
-The fine buildings have now been demolished.
-The village is also the birthplace of the actor John Mills.
+To the north of the village was the Norfolk County School which, on closing in the 1890s, was taken over for the Watts Naval School; the buildings have now been demolished.
+This was the birthplace of the actor John Mills.